christinhong/lab_cepko/2018_chickRFZ_rnaSeq/README.md

 Then I submit a job for each sample via job array.

-Each pass across all samples in this dataset took me ~40-60 minutes.
+Ultimately, each pass across all samples in this dataset took ~40-60 minutes.

 ### On mapping NextSeq reads